meAmidos/dcind/README.md

                 docker load -i busybox/image
                 docker tag "$(cat busybox/image-id)" "$(cat busybox/repository):$(cat busybox/tag)"

-                # This is just to visually check in the log that the redis image has been loaded successfully.
+                # This is just to visually check in the log that images have been loaded successfully
                 docker images

                 # Run the tests container and its dependencies.